springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step2.md

 >         └── kustomization.yaml
 > ```

-In the next step, you will further customize your production configuration.
+In the next steps, you will further customize your production configuration.